Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis

+X-ray binaries with large circular orbits, and those containing fast-rotating neutron stars, do not fit the classic pattern of periodic activity, due to the generally low luminosity of the former and the infrequent occurrence of outbursts in the latter.
+In systems with low eccentricity, no periastron-passage events can occur and the Be-star disk remains tidally truncated well within the orbital radius of the neutron-star \citep{okazaki2001}.
+It is widely recognized that accretion onto the magnetic neutron-star faces a centrifugal barrier that scales rapidly with spin frequency (see e.g. \citealt{frank}).
+Fast rotating pulsars remain in the so-called propellor regime \citep{sunyaev} until the mass transfer rate from their companion exceeds the barrier or threshold value.
+For spin periods below $\sim$10s, the resulting accretion-powered luminosity is $>$10$^{38}$\lx and such outbursts occur only rarely.

-Our expectation is that X-ray binaries containing fast-rotating neutron stars, and those with circular orbits are under-represented in current catalogs.
-In both cases due to low quiescent luminosity and the infrequent occurrence of giant outbursts.
-One of our aims is to provide a complete sample of X-ray binaries, with greatly reduced luminosity bias compared to the existing sample.
+The primary aim of our deep (100 ksec) {Chandra} survey is to provide a complete census of X-ray binaries (XRBs), with greatly reduced luminosity bias compared to the existing sample within a limited survey region.
 Stellar population synthesis models will greatly benefit from hard numbers upon which to base the relative probabilities of various evolutionary paths.
 For example in modelling the supernovae that occur in formation of XRBs, one needs to reproduce the actual distribution of orbital periods and eccentricities.
-If current catalogs under represent systems with large orbital separations and low $\eta$ the input to these models will be flawed.
+If current catalogs under represent systems with large orbital separations and low eccentricity the input to these models will be flawed.

-Studies of archival Chandra data for a large number of galaxies by \cite{grimm2003} have found an apparently universal correlation between star formation rate (SFR) and the integrated luminosity of HMXB.
-The absolute number normalization of this relationship is however unknown, because sufficiently faint fluxes have not been probed to discover the underlying numbers of HMXBs.
-It is for example physically relevant to know the number of neutron stars formed in binaries per unit SFR, which one might not be able to tell purely from the luminosity function, if it is missing a significant sub-class of HMXB.
+A second motivation of the Deep Fields project is to investigate the apparently universal correlation between star formation rate (SFR) and the integrated luminosity of HMXB found by \cite{grimm2003}.
+The absolute number normalization of this relationship remains unknown for two reasons.
+Sufficiently faint fluxes have not been probed to discover the underlying numbers of HMXBs, and the transient nature of most HMXBs makes it difficult to determine the total population. \cite{shtykovskiy2005} found that although the number of HMXB in the SMC fits the \cite{grimm2003} relation based on optical estimates of SFR, if $H\alpha$, FIR and UV indicators are used instead, HMXBs are overabundant by up to a factor of 10 compared to the Milky Way.